stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-There's definitely-- there's definitely ones that sort of flow better than others but it's very difficult to tell.
+There's definitely ones that sort of flow better than others but it's very difficult to tell.
 But what we don't do is sit down with the chosen planet and go, "Right, what shall we do with this one?"
-Like, I genuinely forget what the suggestion is multiple times in an episode because we looked at it once when we picked what ones we were going to do over a season and then we hit go and you pick one and start talking.
-So, we-- and, and that's intentional.
+Like, I genuinely forget what the suggestion is multiple times in an episode because we looked at it once when we picked what ones we were gonna do over a season and then we hit go and you pick one and start talking.
+So, we-- and that's intentional.
 I don't want for us to sit down with it and--

 #### BEN

-Yeah, no that's-- that's illegal.
+Yeah, no that's illegal.

 #### TIM

 --think about what we're doing.
-It's-- it's improv and illegal and the improv police will turn up.
+It's improv and illegal and the improv police will turn up.

 #### BEN